uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 ### Description of current implementation

 Let's now describe how Uyuni/SUSE Manager implements each of the aforementioned operations for a Salt client.

-#### System reboot

-A reboot is triggered by calling the Salt module `system.reboot` on the target minion.

 #### Patch apply